 (b) Non-intravenous parenteral; or

 Training in intravenous conscious sedation qualifies the permit holder to administer any route of conscious sedation.
-Didactic and clinical training shall conform to the principles in part one or part three of the American dental association's "Guidelines for Teaching the Comprehensive Control of Anxiety and Pain in Dentistry", with clinical experience commensurate with the intended route of administration; or
+Didactic and clinical training shall conform to the principles in the "Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students" as adopted by the October 2007 American dental association house of delegates, with clinical experience commensurate with the intended route of administration; or

 (2) Has satisfactorily completed an accredited post-doctoral training program which included conscious sedation training equivalent to paragraph (B)(1) of this rule; or